pw4rn3r/ECE382/notes/L10/index.md

 As you push more items onto the stack, the more space in memory it occupies - it grows.
 As you pop items off of the stack, it shrinks.
 The core purpose of stacks is to allow for the temporary storage of values at runtime for later retrieval.

-In the MSP430, the stack grows upward - from higher locations in memory to lower locations in memory.
+In the MSP430, the stack grows from higher locations in memory to lower locations in memory.

 **Draw memory map.**